Most of the new campervan owners do not know much about its electrical system.

 Power generators are usually chosen depending upon their wattage, wherein one watt of power generates equals the same amount of energy required.
 So, determine the size of a generator by making a list of appliances you will use on the campsite.

-Keep in mind that the generators can make a lot of noise, making fellow travellers feel uneasy.
+Keep in mind that the generators can make a lot of noise, making fellow travelers feel uneasy.
 The smell is another factor that can disturb others.
 Plus, you need to bear its running cost by regular fuel purchase.
 Above all, you need to consider its weight.

 Generators are going out of fashion because of their negative impact on the environment.
 Instead, motorhome owners prefer to utilize solar power.
 However, you can use a generator if you want to take a trip in winters when the sun is not at its full glory.